 Perhaps the reason why the press-up is so popular throughout military training is that it provides an almost instant indicator of the recruit’s upper-body strength.
 Also, the technical application can be explained and demonstrated in seconds and no equipment is required.
 Making this one of the most accessible exercises on the market.

 First, adopt the pre-press-up position: hands placed on the floor spaced slightly over shoulder width and in line with the shoulders, knees down.

 When you are ready to start your set raise your knees so that you are in the ‘high plank’ position.

 Under control lower your body until there is a 90 degree angle at the elbow joint (you can, of course, go lower if you wish).

 Pressing evenly through both arms return to the high plank.

-Keep control throughout the movement
+Do keep control throughout the movement.

-Do not hold your breath – this is a very common mistake and one to be avoided
+Don't hold your breath – this is a very common mistake and one to be avoided

 Not quite convinced with my over-enthusiastic assessment of this sadomasochistic soul destroyer?
 Master the technical mechanics outlined below and have a bash at performing 100 reps as quickly as your physicality will permit, then email which muscle it worked the most.